darioflute/sospex/INSTALL.md

 ### Install with pip -e:

-The best alternative is to install the package with pip after cloning it.
+An alternative is to install the package with pip after cloning it.

 #### A) clone the package